1936–37 FAI Cup: Notes

-A. From 1923-1936, the FAI Cup was known as the Free State Cup.
+A. From 1923 to 1936, the FAI Cup was known as the Free State Cup.

 B. Attendances were calculated using gate receipts which limited their accuracy as a large proportion of people, particularly children, attended football matches in Ireland throughout the 20th century for free by a number of means.

 C. Fixture abandoned after 55 minutes due to bad weather.
 Re-Fixture played on 10 February.